Aizunas/Networks-Operating-Systems-EPortfolio/README.md

 - HTTP Requests: I learned how to use the socket library for low-level network communication and the requests library for simplified HTTP requests.
 - Network Tracing: I gained practical experience in fetching web pages, sending data to servers, and analyzing network routes.

+Challenge: Setting up a basic HTTP client using sockets and handling connection errors.
+Solution: Used try-except blocks to catch exceptions like connection timeouts and verified the server address and port were correct.

 Week 4: Transport Layer in Networks Part 1
 --------------------------------------------------------